Bachelor of Screen Arts – BSA

 • want to benefit from the college’s extensive industry connections

-• want to master industry-standard production facilities
+• want to train in state-of-the-art production facilities and the latest technology.

 Entry requirements